Former German nobility in the Nazi Party: German Empire and Kingdom of Prussia

-In the early 1930s, Wilhelm II apparently hoped the successes of the German Nazi Party would stimulate interest in a restoration of the monarchy, with Crown Prince William's son as the fourth Kaiser.
-After Crown Prince Wilhelm joined the Stahlhelm which merged in 1931 into the Harzburg Front, Adolf Hitler visited the former Crown Prince at Cecilienhof three times, in 1926, in 1933 (on the "Day of Potsdam") and in 1935.
-In May 1940, Prince Wilhelm of Prussia, the son of Crown Prince William, nominated by Wilhelm as the fourth Kaiser, took part in the invasion of France.
-He was wounded during the fighting in Valenciennes and died on 26 May 1940.
-The service drew over 50,000 mourners.
+In the early 1930s, Wilhelm II apparently hoped the successes of the German Nazi Party would stimulate interest in a restoration of the monarchy, with Crown Prince William's son as the "fourth Kaiser".
+In 1933, Hindenburg, now Reich President of the Weimar Republic, appointed Nazi Party leader Adolf Hitler as the Chancellor of Germany.
+Crown Prince Wilhelm was a member of the Stahlhelm, the conservative and nationalist veterans organization, which in 1931 had joined with the Nazis to form the Harzburg Front.
+Hitler visited the former Crown Prince at Cecilienhof three times, in 1926, in 1933 (on the "Day of Potsdam"), and in 1935.
+On Hindenburg's death in August 1934, Hitler officially abolished the presidency and became German head of state as Führer, as well as Reich chancellor.
+This effectively forestalled the hopes of a Hohenzollern restoration at that time.

+Prince Wilhelm of Prussia, the son of Crown Prince William, nominated by Wilhelm as the "fourth Kaiser", took part in the invasion of France in May 1940.
+He was wounded during the fighting in Valenciennes and died on 26 May.
+His funeral service drew over 50,000 mourners.
 His death and the ensuing sympathy of the German public toward a member of the former German royal house greatly bothered Hitler, and he began to see the Hohenzollerns as a threat to his power.
-In 1940 Hitler issued the Prinzenerlass, prohibiting princes from German royal houses from military service in the Wehrmacht.
+In 1940, Hitler issued the Prinzenerlass, which prohibited princes from German royal houses from military service in the Wehrmacht.

-Prince August Wilhelm of Prussia was the fourth son of Emperor Wilhelm II, by his first wife, Augusta Victoria.
-In 1933 August Wilhelm had a position in the Prussian state, and became a member of the German Reichstag.
-The former prince hoped "that Hitler would one day hoist him or his son Alexander up to the vacant throne of the Kaiser".
-In 1939 August Wilhelm was made an SA-Obergruppenführer, the second highest SA rank.
-Translated as "senior group leader", Obergruppenführer was a Nazi Party paramilitary rank first created in 1932 as a rank of the SA, and adopted by the Schutzstaffel one year later.
-Until 1942, it was the highest commissioned SS rank, inferior only to Reichsführer-SS Heinrich Himmler.